intel/nauta/docs/user-guide/actions/view_exp_tensorbd.md

 left of the experiment name.

 3. With an experiment selected (checked), the **LAUNCH TENSORBOARD** button becomes active.
 Click **LAUNCH TENSORBOARD**.
-TensorBoard is launched with graphs showing the experiment’s results.
+TensorBoard launches with graphs showing the experiment’s results.

 The following screen displays (this is an example only).